-While steel might look all the same to the untrained eye, there are a great deal of different among the types of steel.
+While steel might look all the same to the untrained eye, there are a number of significant differences between the various types of steel used to make tough implements.
 How they are used in knives, swords and other tools will greatly impact the tool’s performance and reliability.
 For companies that want to create long-lasting blades that will get the job done and hold an edge for a long time, L6 steel is the weapon of choice because of its special properties.

 What Makes L6 Steel So Special?

 L6 steel is heated and worked until it forms Bainite.
 Bainite, which allows the steel to remain harder and hold an edge longer, is an extremely desirable part of the steel, and it’s what makes L6 steel so unique in a market with so many different kinds of steel.
 However, in the past, L6 steel was rarely used because it was difficult and time-consuming to create.
 This made L6 steel not very practical from a financial perspective.

 As technology has advanced though, the steel has become a great deal easier to produce.
 The result is that it’s now used in a variety of swords, fixed blade knives and other tools that people might carry on a more daily basis for everyday needs.
 The steel is still not cheap compared to other steels like 440 but, for the performance, it is great.

 Who Uses L6 Steel?

 L6 steel is used by Hanwei, a company famed for its knives and swords both as blunt, practice models and as weapons ready to be swung in a real fight.
 Additionally, there are a number of different companies that are using L6 steel to make the Japanese katana, a sword that’s been famed as one of the greatest and deadliest blades in the world.
 As the process of creating this steel has gotten easier, and the technology to produce it has grown more common and affordable, lots of manufacturers have branched out into this strong and resilient tool steel.